Is flexible working the cornerstone of a successful business?

 But that said, if you don’t manage flexible working properly, it can create problems for your business.

 Working from home is an increasingly popular form of flexible working.
 But simply letting every employee work from home whenever they want can be a recipe for disaster.
-Read our essential guide to the pros and cons of working from home policies here.

 Also, some businesses take flexible working to their logical conclusion and offer employees unlimited annual leave.
 Employees can take as much time off as they need, whenever they need it.
 It sounds too good to be true.
 And in many cases, it is.
 Whereas unlimited annual leave has transformed some businesses, this policy may not be all it’s cracked up to be.
 Read our guide to the pros and cons of unlimited annual leave here.